-1.2 Rifle Safety While at an NRL HUNTER ONE Match
+1.2 Rifle Safety While at a SIG SAUER HUNTER GAMES Match

-NRL HUNTER ONE competitions are always cold ranges.
+SIG SAUER HUNTER GAMES experiences are always cold ranges.
 All rifles are to be unloaded, with magazines out and bolts to the rearward position.
 Chamber flags are always to be utilized so that anyone can identify an unloaded rifle.
 The rifle may only be loaded, and chamber flag removed at the discretion of the Range Officer.
 Once the stage is complete, the magazine shall be removed, bolt in the rearward position and chamber flag inserted before the rifle is removed from the firing line.

 Only ground rifles in a proper rifle rack, or wherever the Range Officer designates as a safe location and direction.

 When moving to another shooting location, always ensure the rifle is pointed in a safe direction and the chamber is empty.

 Always wait until you are at the first shoot position before you remove your chamber flag and insert magazine.